 We work closely with a range of organisations, including the NHS, Public Health England and the Department of Transport to produce positive impacts on health and wellbeing.
 Within Bristol we are actively involved in initiatives on city leadership and transforming the provision of services and support for people with a history of homelessness and addiction.
 Further afield, we are partners in international initiatives, including malaria elimination in South East Asia and southern Africa.

-Critical, reflective and engaged scholarship is at the heart of what we do, and feeds directly into our degree programmes and professional/executive education offerings, such as:
+Critical, reflective and engaged scholarship is at the heart of what we do, and feeds directly into our degree programmes and professional/continuing professional development offerings, such as:

 - Chartered Manager Degree Apprenticeship